-According to Bloomberg Businessweek, 17 unnamed intelligence and company sources stated that Chinese spies are helping Beijing gain secret access to internal networks by placing computer chips inside equipment used by around multiple companies, as well as multiple U.S. government agencies.
+According to Bloomberg Businessweek, 17 unnamed intelligence and company sources stated that Chinese spies are helping Beijing gain secret access to internal networks by placing computer chips inside equipment used by multiple companies and U.S. government agencies.

 According to Bloomberg reports, it seems like a unit of the Chinese People’s Liberation Army infiltrated the supply chain of a hardware company called Supermicro and planted malicious chips.
 The operation is thought to have been targeting valuable commercial secrets and government networks.

 The company was unable to provide immediate comment, as said by a representative for Supermicro at its European headquarters in the Netherlands.

 Beijing’s denial of allegations of orchestrating cyber attacks against Western companies is certainly not a new thing.
 Moreover, there was no immediate response to a written request for comment by China’s Ministry of Foreign Affairs on Thursday.